gridcoin-community/Gridcoin-Site/wiki/faq.md

 try running `consolidateunspent <address>`.
 After this finishes, try sending the transaction again.
 This may require multiple rounds of the command if you have a lot of small transactions.

+### Cannot read configuration file.
+Please check the path and format of the file

+First, check you delete the `%appdata%/GridcoinResearch` folder.
+You should not remove this folder.
+If this folder is not at your `%appdata%`, recreate the folder and add your wallet.data and gridcoinresearch.conf into.

+### How can I move my data folder?

+1. Close your wallet
+2. Move your entire data from A:\ to B:\
+The default location is `%appdata%\GridcoinResearch`
+3. After you move the entire contents, right click at the Gridcoin Icon, select properties, and add the `-choosedatadir` to the end
+4. Run Gridcoin.
+5. It will show the dialog dialog box to choose the data directory.
+Choose the new location where did you moved your files.
+6. Done!